meteor/meteor/long-form/editing-tools-for-windows-development.md

 ## Version Control

 You might find it useful to use Git or a different version control system to collaborate on your projects.
-The simplest ones that we found for Windows are [msysgit](https://msysgit.github.io/), which is used from the command line, and [GitHub for Windows](https://windows.github.com/), which has a GUI but only supports GitHub.
+There are many different Windows-based version control tools available, like [msysgit](https://msysgit.github.io/) (Git, command line) and [GitHub for Windows](https://windows.github.com/) (Git, GUI).